Complete Guide to Visiting Edinburgh

 Transportation in Edinburgh

 If you’re arriving in Edinburgh from the airport, there are many transportation options to get you into the city.
 You can hail a taxi cab for approximately €20+, which will take you to the center of the city in about 30 minutes.
 Taxies are available at the airport 24/7.
 You can also choose to take the Airlink 100 Express Bus for €5+ one-way, getting you to town in 30-minutes.
 This option is also available 24/7, tickets can be purchased ahead of time or from a ticket machine in the airport, and you’ll catch the bus at stop D in the bus terminal station.
+You can also book a private driver to be waiting for you upon arrival into Edinburgh – you can do that here.
 Lastly, you can choose to take the tram to town.
 The tram is €6+ one-way, a 35-minute drive, and only available from 6:18 am-10:48 pm.
 The main tram stop is at Haymarket Train Station.
 For more information on airport transfers, check out this website.

 If you’re interested in rideshare, Uber also operates around Edinburgh.
 Make sure to download the app ahead of time so you don’t have to deal with it upon arrival!